Deep Multimodal Fusion for Generalizable Person Re-identification: Methodology

 \section{Methodology}

 In this section, we firstly give the problem definition of generalizable person Re-ID task.
-Then we introduce the deep multimodal fusion network (DMF).
+Then we introduce the deep multimodal fusion network (DMF), as illustrated in Figure~\ref{fig2}.
 Finally, we elaborate more details of multimodal fusion strategy.